• Skip to primary navigation

 Culatello is a gourmet delicacy that food lovers have revered for centuries.

-This unique cured meat is prized for its rich, succulent texture and bold, savory flavor.
+This unique cured meat is prized for its rich, juicy texture and bold, savory flavor.

 Made from lean pork fillets salted with spices and cheese rinds, culatello is crafted using a traditional method that dates back to the Middle Ages.